vitorbari/jwks-merge/README.md

 ## Usage

-The best usage of `jwks-merge` is when exposing the merged JWKS file via a webserver, this is specially easy in Kubernetes with the provided [helm-charts](#kubernetes).
+The best usage of `jwks-merge` is when exposing the merged JWKS file via a webserver, this is especially easy in Kubernetes with the provided [helm-charts](#kubernetes).

 If you just need to merge some JWKS but do not care about exposing the file, you can probably just run the [script locally](#locally), or just see [how it is done](./src/jwks-merge.sh).